makrai/notes/hee18-tweet-irony-semeval18.md

 * eg5 I love waking up with migraines #not
 * eg6 I really love this year’s summer; weeks and weeks of awful weather In the

-## Other verbal irony.
-This category contains instances that show no polarity
+## Other verbal irony: instances that show no polarity

 * eg7 @someuser Yeah keeping cricket clean, that’s what he wants `#Sarcasm`
 * eg8 Human brains disappear every day.
 Some of them have never even appeared.